EastWoodYang/MicroModule/README.md

 	}

 #### Declare MicroModule dependencies in MicroModule build.gradle:
-The MicroModule plugin provides a simple method for declaring dependencies on other MicroModules in `dependencies{}`.
+The MicroModule plugin provides a simple method for declaring dependencies on other MicroModules in `dependencies {}`.

 	dependencies {
 	    implementation microModule(':p_common')